ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/compulsory_school_age_(5_to_16_years)/level_of_development_at_age_5.md

 ## Chart: Grouped-bar
 {
     "code": "IN11",
-    "title": "Percentage of students achieving a ‘good level of development’ at age 5 years, by sex and eligibility for free school meals (England, academic year 2021 to 2022)", "tooltipTitle": "",
+    "title": "Percentage of pupils achieving a ‘good level of development’ at age 5 years, by sex and eligibility for free school meals (England, academic year 2021 to 2022)", "tooltipTitle": "",
     "data": "/static/data/indicators/IN11_gender-20230714.csv",
     "height": 450,